 New Directions in Rhetoric and Materiality

-Edited by Barbara A. Biesecker, Wendy S. Hesford, and Christa Teston
+Edited by Wendy S. Hesford, Adela C. Licona, and Christa Teston

-- who or what has (and/or exerts) agency in material-discursive networks (e.g., fetal tissue; stem cells; deteriorating bridges; melting icecaps; international trade agreements; economic bubbles, to name only a few);
+- Who or what has (and/or conditions) agency in material-discursive networks (e.g., fetal tissue, deteriorating bridges, melting ice caps, international trade agreements, economic bubbles, to name only a few)?

-- questions about what new materialism adds to our understanding of rhetorical scholarship as it relates to social events of consequence (e.g., Islamic military activity; immigration legislation and migration crises; militarization of police in black communities).
+- What does material rhetoric and/or theories of material-discursivity add to our understanding of pressing social issues (e.g., Islamic military activity; immigration legislation and migration crises; militarization of police in communities of color)?